🗃️Bibliography

 https://www.bilancarbone-methode.com/arrow-up-right

-chevron-rightTraining on the Bilan Carbone® methodhashtag
+chevron-rightTraining in the Bilan Carbone® methodhashtag

 https://abc-transitionbascarbone.fr/agir/se-former-au-bilan-carbone/arrow-up-right

-chevron-rightTraining in assessment of bilanshashtag
+chevron-rightTraining for assessment of bilan reportshashtag

-chevron-rightCertification for bilan assessmentshashtag
+chevron-rightCertification for bilan assessmenthashtag

 [Information to come]